Volcanic eruption: Surtseyan

 A Surtseyan (or hydrovolcanic) eruption is a type of volcanic eruption characterized by shallow-water interactions between water and lava, named after its most famous example, the eruption and formation of the island of Surtsey off the coast of Iceland in 1963.
 Surtseyan eruptions are the "wet" equivalent of ground-based Strombolian eruptions, but because they take place in water they are much more explosive.
 As water is heated by lava, it flashes into steam and expands violently, fragmenting the magma it contacts into fine-grained ash.
 Surtseyan eruptions are typical of shallow-water volcanic oceanic islands, but they are not confined to seamounts.
 They can happen on land as well, where rising magma that comes into contact with an aquifer (water-bearing rock formation) at shallow levels under the volcano can cause them.
 The products of Surtseyan eruptions are generally oxidized palagonite basalts (though andesitic eruptions do occur, albeit rarely), and like Strombolian eruptions Surtseyan eruptions are generally continuous or otherwise rhythmic.

 A defining feature of a Surtseyan eruption is the formation of a pyroclastic surge (or base surge), a ground hugging radial cloud that develops along with the eruption column.
 Base surges are caused by the gravitational collapse of a vaporous eruptive column, one that is denser overall than a regular volcanic column.
 The densest part of the cloud is nearest to the vent, resulting in a wedge shape.
 Associated with these laterally moving rings are dune-shaped depositions of rock left behind by the lateral movement.
 These are occasionally disrupted by bomb sags, rock that was flung out by the explosive eruption and followed a ballistic path to the ground.
 Accumulations of wet, spherical ash known as accretionary lapilli are another common surge indicator.

 Over time Surtseyan eruptions tend to form maars, broad low-relief volcanic craters dug into the ground, and tuff rings, circular structures built of rapidly quenched lava.
 These structures are associated with single vent eruptions.
-However, if eruptions arise along fracture zones, rift zones may be dug out.
+If eruptions arise along fracture zones, rift zones may be dug out.
 Such eruptions tend to be more violent than those which form tuff rings or maars, an example being the 1886 eruption of Mount Tarawera.
 Littoral cones are another hydrovolcanic feature, generated by the explosive deposition of basaltic tephra (although they are not truly volcanic vents).
 They form when lava accumulates within cracks in lava, superheats and explodes in a steam explosion, breaking the rock apart and depositing it on the volcano's flank.
 Consecutive explosions of this type eventually generate the cone.

 Volcanoes known to have Surtseyan activity include: